 LLCs are formed under state regulations.
 The owner, called a “member,” is required to file articles of organization with the state of operation.
 Many states do not have restrictions on LLC ownership; therefore, anyone can be a member including individuals, corporations, foreigners and foreign entities, and even other LLCs.
 However, some entities are prohibited from LLC membership, such as banks and insurance companies.

 Notably, LLCs do not pay taxes themselves.
 Rather, profits and losses are passed through to the owner’s personal tax returns.
 Also, members’ wages are classified as operating expenses and are thereby deducted from the company’s profits.

-California LLC vs. S Corp: S Corporation
+California LLC vs. S Corp: What is an S Corporation?

 An S Corporation (S corp) is a type of corporation that satisfies specific Internal Revenue Code (IRC) requirements.
 The guidelines allow a corporation with 100 shareholders or less the ability to incorporate while being taxed as a partnership.
 Corporations are required to have a board of directors and corporate officers.
 The board oversees management and is in charge of major decisions.
 Most significantly, an S corp passes income directly through to the shareholders and avoids double taxation.

 In order to elect S corp status, the company must: